Risk mitigation strategies to increase the value of ERM

 The impact of new technology

-By taking that initial step to focus on risk mitigation and keeping in mind the four considerations above, you’ll soon begin to transform how your risk function operates and will immediately enhance the value of ERM to your organization.
+By taking that initial step to focus on risk mitigation and keeping in mind the four considerations above, you’ll soon begin to transform how your risk framework operates and will immediately enhance the value of ERM to your organization.